RAK7590 Field Test with Pad

-Once the LoRaWAN Network Setup is complete and the Field Tester Pad is successfully connected to the LoRaWAN Network Server (LNS), this chapter guides you through the entire field testing workflow—from preparation, test execution, all the way to analyzing results and generating reports.
+Once the LoRaWAN Network Setup is complete and the Field Tester Pad is successfully connected to the LoRaWAN Network Server (LNS), this chapter guides you through the entire field testing workflow, from preparation and test execution to analyzing results and generating reports.

 Before You Begin Field Testing